Nagarjunl/tech-talk-content/Javascript/introduction/const-keyword.md

          person = {} // Results in error
          person.name = "Prabu King" // valid mutation for const objects

-         //for Array and Object data types, const allows you to change the value of the index/key.
+    For `Array` and `Object` data types, const allows you to change the values of the index and key respectively.
 Not allows the new assignment to the variable